JPLabussiereF/JPLabussiereF/README.md

 👾 Hello!
 I'm João Pedro, a seventh-semester Computer Engineering student and IT intern, dedicated to exploring and expanding my knowledge in the vast world of technology!

-🌱 I constantly seek to learn and improve my skills in various areas, including software development, artificial intelligence, machine learning and information security.
-I firmly believe that continuous education and curiosity are key to success in this ever-evolving industry.
+🌱 I'm passionate about continuously learning and developing my skills in programming, software development, AI, and cybersecurity.
+I believe that staying curious and embracing lifelong learning are essential in our rapidly evolving tech landscape.

 💼 Always open to new learning and collaboration opportunities!